 FICO is hoping to bridge the gap between seemingly risky borrowers and subprime-shy lenders with its new UltraFICO Score, which aims to increase lending volume without increasing risk.
 By taking a more holistic look at the finances of people with lower traditional credit scores, FICO may be able to broaden the availability of credit while continuing to help lenders identify riskier borrowers.

-The new UltraFICO Score could help expand credit access to borrowers who have fair-to-poor credit histories and to young people, like college students and recent graduates, who have no credit at all.
+The UltraFICO Score may help expand credit access to borrowers who have fair-to-poor credit histories and to young people, like college students and recent graduates, who have no credit at all.

-Some see this as a positive step that will help more low-income consumers participate in an economy that revolves around credit.
+Some see this as a positive step that can help more low-income consumers participate in an economy that revolves around credit.

 But it also raises concerns.

-In some cases, your UltraFICO Score may actually go down after accounting for the new information, David Shellenberger, FICO’s senior director of scoring and predictive analytics, said in an interview with The Wall Street Journal.
+In some cases, your UltraFICO Score may actually go down after accounting for the new information, David Shellenberger, FICO’s senior director of scoring and predictive analytics, said in an interview with The Wall Street Journal in 2018.